Narmada through Legends and History

 त्रेतामुखे नर्मदायामभवत् प्रथमे युगे ।।

-The Mauryans, Shungas, Guptas and Harsha
+The Mauryans, Shungas, Guptas and Harshavardhana

-The Purana describes Amarkantak, the origin of the Narmada, as being located in the western periphery of the Kalinga country and therefore it reasonable to assume that for a considerable period it was part of the Kalinga kingdom (which did not just mean Odisha, often taken as its synonym but at various times whole of present day Chhattisgarh and parts of eastern MP.)
+The Purana describes Amarkantak, the origin of the Narmada, as being located in the western periphery of the Kalinga country and therefore it reasonable to assume that for a considerable period it was part of the Kalinga kingdom (which did not just mean present day Odisha which often taken as its synonym but at various times whole of present day Chhattisgarh and parts of eastern MP.)
 The great Kalinga hero Kharvela had conquered larger part of the subcontinent during the high noon of the Kalinga regime, even winning back Magadh from the Mauryans and glorified that in Khandgiri at Bhubaneswar, a phase of history usually passed over in school level history textbooks.

-While there is little doubt that the Mauryans since Ashoka’s time had controlled large parts of the subcontinent, particularly north of Narmada, but their dominance had considerably diminished by the time of the ninth and last Mauryan ruler Brihadratha, who in 185 BCE, had been killed by Shunga king Pusyamitra who later also defeated the Greeks under Demetrius who had been expanding their domain from Bactria in north-western frontier region.
-Pusyamitra’s son Agnimitra who ruled from the ancient town of Vidisha (35 miles from Bhopal) had also built a fort on the banks of Narmada.
+While there is little doubt that the Mauryans since Ashoka’s time had controlled large parts of the subcontinent, particularly north of Narmada, their dominance had considerably diminished by the time of the ninth and last Mauryan ruler Brihadratha, who in 185 BCE, had been killed by Shunga king Pusyamitra who later also defeated the Greeks under Demetrius who had been expanding their domain from Bactria in north-western frontier region.
+Pusyamitra’s son Agnimitra who ruled from the ancient town of Vidisha (35 miles from Bhopal) had also built a fort on the bank of Narmada.
 These details are presented in Kalidas’s first play ‘Malavika-Agnimitram’, a five-act play which tells the fascination of Agnimitra with an exiled servant-girl named Malavika.

 Harsha who had wished to extend his empire south of Narmada failed to do so when he was thwarted in his campaign by the Chalukya ruler Pulakeshin II in the battle that took place in 620s CE.
 Thus Narmada not only continued to be an important factor in determining political boundaries but also drew boundary lines that limited the ambitions of some of the mightiest sovereigns in Indian history.